 You’ll likely be navigating your business on a weekly, if not daily, basis, and you don’t want your on-site behaviour to impact your Google Analytics data.
 To avoid this, you’ll need to block your IP address by heading to the ADMIN area and then ‘All Filters’ under Account.

 Then select + Add Filter.

 A goal is a way of tracking conversions; these can be purchases or form submissions.
-Setting up your goals will enable GA to tell you how well your site, campaigns and channels convert to give you goal conversion rates, as well as information about which content generates conversions.
+Setting up your goals will enable GA to tell you how well your site, campaigns, and channels convert to give you goal conversion rates and information about which content generates conversions.
 To create a goal, navigate to your ADMIN area and then select Goals under View.

 Here you’ll see all of your goals and their status (on/off).
 Click the + New Goal to create your goal.

 Next, you’ll need to fill out several details about your goal, including the Name and Type of Goal.
 This could be a destination, duration, pages/ screens per session or event.
 For this example, we’ve created a Goal for a Contact Us form submission.

 A UTM (Urchin Traffic Monitor) allows you to uniquely track the performance of individual campaigns by adding a string of code to the end of your target URL.
 It makes it easier for GA to track the performance of that specific campaign, including clicks, conversions and engagement.
 A typical UTM looks a little like this: https://www.supersonicplayground.com/resources/blogs/everything-you-need-to-know-about-accelerated-mobile-pages-amp/?utm_source=friday_insights&utm_medium=email&utm_campaign=AMP_blog

 - URL: i.e www.supersonicplayground.com/resources/blogs/

 - Source: i.e Friday_Insights

 - Medium: i.e Email